blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 The complete class [on GitHub](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/DatabaseInitialization.ts) includes further comments and example code detailing how the schema update process works.
 To provide additional context on why this is necessary, I will outline the steps taken by `updateDatabaseTables()` below:

 1. SQL tables, as described in `createTables`, are created in a single transaction _if they do not already exist_.
 This is not the place for schema updates once your app has shipped, unless that update is a fresh new table!
-1. The version table is then queried to determine what version the app's local database is at.
+1. The `Version` table is then queried to determine what version the app's local database is at.
 This version is then used to determine if schema changes are needed, for example if the schema has been changed during a recent app store update.
 1. (optional, when schema updates are required of a live app) The version number found in the `Version` table is then compared to a hardcoded version number.
-For example, if the version is less than `1`, the `preVersion1Inserts` function is called which executes any number of database changes in a single transaction, getting the database set up to match version 1.
+For example, if the version is less than `1`, the `preVersion1Inserts` function is called which executes any number of database changes in a single transaction, getting the database set up to match version `1`.
 1. (optional, when additional schema changes are needed) Once the `preVersion1Inserts` are complete -- or in the case where the database version was at `1` already -- the database version can be checked again as many times as needed, to get the schema up-to-date with the code contained in the newly-updated app binary.

 ## CRUD operations